GermanBrainRot/Project-Galileo/README.md

 *This postulate implies that the information stored in Alice’s physical variables about the variable V of the system S is accessible in principle to any observer who measures her in the right basis, so at least at an emergent level this information about V is an observer-independent fact.*

 Excuse me?
 What if I measure her in the wrong basis?
-What does this even mean?
+Is the information forever inaccessible to me?
+What does measuring "someone" in the wrong basis even mean?

-Honestly, this sounds like Rovelli's interpretation slips right back into Many Worlds lite - a problem that he has been struggling with from the start.
+Honestly, this sounds like Rovelli's interpretation slips right back into some version of Many Worlds - a criticism that he has been struggling with from the start.
 And indeed, the "fix" for this is to be found in the exact same place as with Many Worlds, as the "at an emergent level" part of the sentence I quoted gives away:

 *It is clear that decoherence should play some role in this story.
 And in fact, decoherence provides exactly what it needed here: it picks out a basis which is dynamically favoured and then disseminates information stored in that basis through the environment.*

-Mr Rovelli, if I understand your interpretation correctly, you want to treat the wave function as a book keeping tool rather than something physical, no?
+Mr Rovelli, didn't you want to treat the wave function as a book keeping tool rather than something physical?
 So, what is it that "decoheres" here?
 Certainly not quantum branches, right?
-How can a set of systems "decohere" into a single reality - unless you basically allow Everettian branching again?
+How can a set of systems "decohere" into a single reality - unless you basically allow an ontic wave function and even Everettian branching again?

 Alright, and *this* seems to be the state of the art here!
 At least as far as I am concerned, the mysteries have not *quite* gone away.
 If we invoke decoherence to explain the "emergence" of stable facts at the macroscopic level, we would have to say *what* decoheres.
 So, back to the drawing board!

 #### Here's a thought

-What if we went a little further than Rovelli and simply treated facts simply as facts?
+What if we went a little further than Rovelli and simply treated facts as facts?
 That is: *measurement bases be damned*, once an interaction happened, *it is a fact*.

 But hold on!
 Is this not in a direct contradiction with the idea that facticity or superposition should be *relative* to an observer, that is, *observer-dependent*?
-How can an interaction that happened *just be a fact* and this somehow *doesn't* contradict the idea that another observer that doesn't know about the interaction record yet could somehow still *validly* describe the situation as a superposition?
+How can an interaction that happened *just be a fact* when *at the same time* we require that another observer who doesn't know about the interaction record yet could somehow still *validly* describe the situation as a superposition?

-The answer is actually somewhat obvious once you hear it.
+The answer is actually somewhat obvious once you read it.
 It is *so* obvious that I couldn't *believe* that it hadn't occurred to anyone for a quarter of a century - at least to my knowledge.

 Mr Rovelli, was your theory not supposed to make Quantum Mechanics *directly* compatible with Special Relativity?
 In Special Relativity, whether an event has happened or not is *relative* to the observer!
-Just because the interaction already resides in the past light cone of Wigner's friend, this does not mean that it is already in Wigner's past light cone!
+Just because the interaction already resides in the causal past of Wigner's friend, this does not mean that it is already in Wigner's causal past!

+For the casual reader who might be confused about this, you can find a nice explanation how the speed of light is related to causality [here](https://www.youtube.com/watch?v=msVuCEs8Ydo) and how relativity of simultaneity (within a discussion of relativistic length contraction) [here](https://www.youtube.com/watch?v=TxW6_E3uLuo).

-This leads to a *natural* refinement of RQM.
+The above insight leads to a *natural* refinement of RQM.
 It is *not* an ad-hoc axiom or postulate, it is *well motivated* by known physics:

 **Interaction records are factual for any pair of observers such that the interaction resides in the intersection of their causal past.**